-We identify three objectives for the proposed international consortium for AI risk evaluations:
+We identify three primary objectives for the proposed international consortium:

-- A. Act as an intermediary between third-party risk evaluators, frontier AI developers, governments and regulatory agencies, and other stakeholders (e.g., academics, civil society groups), including acting to coordinate evaluations-based risk response; - B. Provide a means to set and implement standards quickly while minimizing bureaucratic challenges; - C. Serve as an advisory body for regulators: - a.
-In developing their own risk assessment capacity - b.
-In verifying frontier AI evaluators' risk assessment abilities (via certification)

-If implemented effectively to achieve these objectives, the proposed consortium would complement some of the previously proposed models (Anderljung et al. 2023; Avin 2023; Suleyman and Bhaskar 2023).
+- A. Act as an intermediary between third-party risk evaluators, frontier AI developers, governments and regulatory agencies, and other stakeholders (e.g., academics, civil society groups), including acting to coordinate evaluations-based risk response; - B. To set and implement standards quickly while minimizing bureaucratic challenges; - C. Serve as an advisory body for regulators: - a.
+In developing their own risk assessment capacity b.
+In verifying frontier AI evaluators' risk assessment abilities (via certification) If implemented effectively to achieve these objectives, the proposed consortium would complement some of the previously proposed models (Anderljung et al. 2023; Avin 2023; Suleyman and Bhaskar 2023).
 However, there are many ways in which a consortium or international institution for model evaluators could be implemented.

 On one hand, it is possible that the proposed consortium could come to meet all three of the designated objectives; however, with the UK Frontier AI Taskforce now signaling an intention to take an active role in the evaluations ecosystem, the consortium could alternatively take on a role complementary to the Taskforce or other new organizations (Ho et al. 2023; Trager et al. 2023) to achieve these objectives.
 In the case of the former, the proposed consortium would provide a simpler and more easily implemented solution for the issues of standard-setting and coordinating evaluations by not requiring that all advanced AI governance functions be housed in a single organization.
-Yet, in the case of the latter, the
+Yet, in the case of the latter, the proposed consortium could help to reduce the complexity of organizations that have been proposed with a broader mandate including testing and evaluation of risk as a subelement.